jason-christopher/reading-notes/Code-201/Class-7.md

 ## Object Prototypes Using A Constructor

 1. Explain prototypes and inheritance via an analogy from your previous work experience. *NOTE: This is a very common front end developer interview question*
    * We would use a standard template when creating training documents that had default information that could be used for any training report, but could be modified to more better describe the student's performance.
-The template was a ***protoype*** and the instructor would ***inherit*** the default information, but had the option to modify portions.
+The template was a ***prototype*** and the instructor would ***inherit*** the default information, but had the option to modify portions.